Reference Points for Selection of Screw - type Chillers

 - Attention should be paid during the design and selection: Under the nominal working condition flow, the outlet temperature of the chilled water should not exceed 15 °C, and the outdoor dry-bulb temperature of the air-cooled unit should not exceed 43 °C.

-If it is necessary to exceed the above ranges, it is necessary to understand whether the usage range of the compressor allows it and whether the power of the main motor is sufficient. - When selecting a chiller, attention should be paid to the normal working range of the unit of that model.
+- When selecting a chiller, attention should be paid to the normal working range of the unit of that model.
 Mainly, the current limit value of the main motor is the current value of the shaft power under the nominal working condition.

 - When selecting a chiller, attention should be paid to the conditions of the nominal working condition.
 The actual cooling capacity of a chiller is related to the following factors: